Alluxio/alluxio/docs/en/Configuration-Settings.md

 to set the configuration properties.

-1. The default values of configuration properties of Alluxio are defined in `tachyon-default.properties`.
+1. The default values of configuration properties of Alluxio are defined in `alluxio-default.properties`.
 This file can be found in Alluxio source tree and is typically distributed with Alluxio binaries.
 We do not recommend beginner users to edit this file directly.

-2. Each site deployment and application client can also override the default property values via `tachyon-site.properties` file.
+2. Each site deployment and application client can also override the default property values via `alluxio-site.properties` file.
 Note that, this file **must be in the classpath** of the Java VM in which Alluxio is running.
 The easiest way is to put the site properties file in directory `$TACHYON_HOME/conf`.